 Reflection, Value, & Dialogue - Identifying and orienting yourself toward your highest value.

-The religious act of worship is essentially an of acknowledging and orienting ourselves to the thing(s) we value most highly.
-For most religious people, this highest value is said to be God.
-However, religious or not, we all have a set of values that we arrange into some kind of hierarchy, whether or not we realize it.
-For some, it might be family.
-For others it could be work.
+The religious act of worship is essentially one of acknowledging and orienting ourselves to the thing(s) we value most highly.
+For traditionally religious people, this highest value is understood as God.
+However, whether or not we consider ourselves religious, we all have a set of values that we arrange into some kind of hierarchy, whether or not we realize it.
+For some, it might be family.* For others it could be work.
 For still others it might be art, music, or some other creative pursuit.
 It's important to realize however, that any action in pursuit of our highest values is religious in nature.
 Unfortunately, many people are oriented toward the pursuit of things that aren't good for them or those around them.
 Perhaps we can re-identify and reformulate what we most value and reorient ourselves in pursuit of them such that our lives have the greatest possible meaning.

 The Reflection, Value, and Dialogue program currently takes place Sunday mornings and is interactive educational group meeting focusing on the discussion and development of the core ideas and values out of which we can live the most authentic and productive human lives.
 The group focuses on biblical narratives as well as a diverse range of sources including academic, literary, film, music, and philosophical to more fully contextualize the stories that form the foundation of our shared civilization.
 This program is geared toward families,* groups, and individuals who may not have a strong doctrinal commitment within a church but who are interested in the foundational narratives and teaching of the biblical canon.
 Peter approaches The Bible and other sacred writings, narratives, and texts as a studied and informed lay-philosopher and experienced educator and whose lifestyle is heavily bent toward religious ideas and practice, regardless of their historical or cultural origins.